 Visit the carugio

-The narrow alleys finally lead to the ancient carugio which is called Via Giovanni Capellin.
-Most of the typical shops of the village are located here.
-Here you can visit many craft shops selling craft works and food shops selling for example, self made pesto.
-I can always find something new to look at with every trip I take in such town.
+The narrow alleys finally lead to ancient carugio , which is called Via Giovanni Capellini.
+Most of the typical shops in the village are located here.
+Here you can visit many craft shops selling craftwork and food shops selling, for example, self-made pesto.
+I can always find something new to look at on every trip I take in such town.
 Some venues offer high-quality made-in-Italy products.
-It has also attracted many VIPs to pass by.
+They have also attracted many VIPs to pass by.
 The shopping street is a pedestrian zone, winding, cobblestone alley, typical of the Ligurian towns.
 At the end of the shopping street is the town gate.

 Relax at a seafront cafe or restaurant

 It is time to sit down at a seafront café or restaurant and relax.
-There are a handful of restaurants offering Pizzas, sea food and meat dishes.
+There are a handful of restaurants offering Pizzas, seafood, and meat dishes.
 The pictures from their menus are all attractive.
-We had a meal at a seafront eatery and tried some of delicious pizzas.
+We had a meal at a seafront eatery and tried some delicious pizzas.
 One pizza uses pesto sauce, a typical sauce used in local recipes.

 We watched the fishing boats bobbing on the nearby water and the world walking by.
 It is such a peaceful scene that we hope time would stand still.